-Wherever possible it is better to secure sheeting along a whole edge rather than to allow the strain to be taken at eyelets or individual (relatively small) fixing points.
-However, 1000 gauge polythene film is tough enough for actual eyelets to be fixed around the edges of a sheet and such an eyeletted sheet can be used as a substitute for canvas tarpaulin.
-Eyelets should be placed at intervals no greater than 45.75cm around the edges.
+Wherever possible it is better to secure sheeting along a whole edge rather than that strain should be taken at eyelets or individual (relatively small) fixing points.
+However 1000 gauge polythene film is tough enough for actual eyelets to be fixed around the edges of a sheet and such an eyeletted sheet can be used as a substitute for canvas tarpaulin.
+Eyelets should be placed at intervals no greater than 18" around the edges.